wso2-extensions/esb-connector-basecamp/docs/project.md

 </basecamp.createProject>
 ```
 **Properties**
-* name: The name of the project to be created.
+* name: The name of the project that you want to create.
-* description[optional]: The description of the project being created.
+* description: Optional - The description of the project that you want to create.

 **Sample request**